How a Synergex customer works towards modernizing the UI of their cell-based Synergy application

 The team agreed that the most appropriate user interface technology for Turnkey to use to build their next-generation of core software applications was WPF.
 Within the .NET Framework, WPF is currently the primary technology for implementing graphical user interfaces in Windows desktop applications.
 It can also be used to implement modern-looking applications that conform to what most consider the cutting edge for software applications.

 In WPF development the user interface is defined using an extremely flexible XML language named Extensible Application Markup Language (XAML).
 It is very easy to apply varying styles to XAML controls to define how the controls behave as well as how they look.
 As a result, the basic controls provided with Visual Studio are much more capable of producing advanced look, feel, and behavior, often making it unnecessary to resort to using controls from third-party vendors.

-WPF was designed to allow developers to easily separate UI code from business logic and database access code, and this is often achieved by following development practices defined by the Model-View-ViewModel (MVVM) design pattern.
-Several development frameworks are available to help developers implement MVVM applications, including the open source Symphony Framework from Synergex Professional Services Group.
-Symphony Framework was specifically designed to help Synergy developers build modern WPF applications on top of existing Synergy application code and data.
+WPF was designed to allow developers to easily separate UI code from business logic and database access code, and this is often achieved by following development practices defined by the Model-View-ViewModel (MVVM) design pattern, and several development frameworks are available to help developers implement MVVM applications.

 Implementing the Middleware to Support the New UI

 After agreeing on a UI technology, the next important task was to select a middleware technology.
 As previously mentioned, the new solution needed to be a client/server application, and there were several ways that a new client application could communicate with the code and data residing on the server system.
 Although Synergy/DE xfServerPlus was a viable option, a web service was selected as the best choice to meet Turnkey’s needs.